persollo/django-periodic-tasks/README.md

 ##### Crontab syntax in short:

-A crontab file has five fields for specifying day , date and time followed by the command to be run at that interval.
+A crontab string has five fields for specifying day, date and time followed by the command to be run at that interval.

 ```
 *   *   *   *   *